 Searchers seeking incarcerated individuals held in federal correctional facilities can search the Federal Bureau of Prisons (BOP) website by browsing the inmate locator by either their assigned BOP register number or name and related demographics.

 The Kansas Department of Corrections (KDOC) is in charge of eight state prisons and one work release facility.
-It provides an offender database called KASPER (the Kansas Adult Supervised Population Electronic Repository).
+It provides an offender database called Kansas Adult Supervised Population Electronic Repository (KASPER).
 Once people agree to its disclaimer, they’ll be able to search offenders by name or KDOC number.

 In addition to looking up offenders, an individual can research parole or community correction absconders by clicking on their respective tabs.
 Users can even narrow down their search by using the “Advanced Search” feature to locate an inmate by facility name, KBI number, and other details.